 The significant accounting policies adopted in the preparation of these financial statements have been applied consistently to all periods in the financial statements and are set out below.
-Comparative amounts have been reclassified to conform with the current year's presentation, as follows:
+Certain comparative amounts have been reclassified to conform to the current year's presentation.